Consumer Protection

 Help the user community and learn about the experiences of other consumers by posting at The Scam Report, a scams community forum.
 Email scams@cashadvance.com if you would like additional information.
 Please note that emails may be used to create advisories, but will never contain the personal information of users.

 A cash advance, also referred to as a payday loan or payday advance, is a small, short-term loan that is intended to cover a borrower’s expenses until the following payday.
 Cash advances are intended for short-term financial relief and do not constitute long-term financial solutions.
 CashAdvance.com is not a lender and does not make loans or credit decisions.
-CashAdvance.com provides a matching service only and is not acting as a representative, agent, or correspondent for any service provider or lender.
+CashAdvance.com provides a loan request service only and is not acting as a representative, agent, or correspondent for any service provider or lender.
 Consumers are encouraged to consult CashAdvance.com’s State Consumer Resource pages to learn more about the risks involved with cash advances and local laws and regulations governing cash advances.

 Consumer Financial Protection Bureau Provides Education and Oversight